 Practical Experience (1968 to present)

 Putsonderwater (Rhodes, Bartho Smit, SA première, originated role of Asgat) Hippolytus (Rhodes, dance drama, original music by Albert Honey, choreographer and danced title role) Dr Faustus, The Silent Woman (Rhodes, various roles) Othello Slegs Blankes (Cape Town, Space Theatre) The Caucasian Chalk Circle (Harold Cressy High School, Cape Town, director and designer) Joseph and his Amazing Technicolour Dreamcoat (Harold Cressy at People’s Space Theatre, choreographer and staged musical numbers) R&J (Community Arts Project, Shakespeare’s play presented with six actors and original music, director and designer) Antigone (Community Arts Project, Anouilh, director and designer) Oklahoma (Oranjemund, local players, director and designer) Camelot (Oranjemund, local players, director and designer and played Arthur) The Wizard of Oz (Oranjemund Primary School, director and designer) The Milk Train Doesn’t Stop Here Anymore (Rome, Teatro La Scaletta, Tenessee Williams, director) Impresiones: Gala for Danza Lorca (Cape Town, Baxter Concert Hall, organiser) Hamlet (Cape Town, Joseph Stone Theatre, Eoan Group, director and co-designer) Alice!
 (Cape Town, People’s Space Theatre, Lewis Carroll’s Alice in Wonderland and Through the Looking Glass, original music by David Nissen, scriptwriter and director) Salomé (People’s Space, Oscar Wilde, director) Godspell (People’s Space, director, designer and played John/Judas) Bent (People’s Space, Martin Sherman, SA première, director and played Greta) Edward II (People’s Space, Marlowe, director) Cachiporra!
 (People’s Space, Lorca, adaptation of Los Titeres de Cachiporra, with flamenco, director) Cachiporra!
 (Stellenbosch, Oude Libertas Amphitheatre, director.
 Professional début of protégée Shaleen Surtie-Ruchards) Daniel Jazz (Harold Cressy High School, director) Sister Angelica (Bloemfontein, Civic Theatre, Puccini, English translation, director and designer.
 First fully non-racial production staged in the OFS; 1986) Excelsior Gala: Year of the Disabled (Bloemfontein, Sand du Plessis Theatre, director, many leading artists, disabled and able, ranging from Margaret Singana to Amanda Strydom) Why Couture/Hoekom Couture?
 (Johannesburg, documentary for M-NET, devised, produced and co-directed with Mark Williams) The M-NET All Africa Film Awards 1994 (Johannesburg, Gallagher Estate, for M-NET, live transmission, stage director, included commissioning of Flamenco de Africa, global first, fusion of African dance and flamenco; Mavis Becker, Sibongile Khumalo and Chenielle Jefferies) The M-NET All Africa Film Awards 1995 (Johannesburg, Gallagher Estate, for M-NET, live transmission, fusion of classical ballet and Zulu dancing, Handel and traditional freedom song Shosoloza, stage and video director; Chenielle Jefferies, Raphael Vilakzi, Imilonji Kantu choir) The M-NET All Africa Film Awards 1996 (Cape Town, Baxter Concert Hall, for M-NET, stage director.
 Included the improvised foyer presentation, “The filming of Balruba, Queen of Desire”) Slavery of Love (Cape Town, 1999, feature film, for the SABC and other African broadcasters, research, script, co-producer and director.
-Won award for Best Newcomer Director at Sithengi Festival, shown at various film festivals, including Zanzibar and Hong Kong) Brian Portelli’s Hillbrow (London, King’s Cross, 2004, Courtyard Theatre, new script, designer and director) Hillbrow (Wits Theatre, Amphitheatre, 15-25 April 2014, writer and director) Mother Courage (Cape Town, Brecht, in preparation, for 2015; a full community production under the auspices of Harold Cressy High School and also the launch of the peace initiative, Make Peace Not War).
+Won award for Best Newcomer Director at Sithengi Festival, shown at various festivals, including Zanzibar and Hong Kong) Brian Portelli’s Hillbrow (London, King’s Cross, 2004, Courtyard Theatre, new script, designer and director) Hillbrow (Wits Theatre, Amphitheatre, 15-25 April 2014, writer and director) Mother Courage and her children (Arbroath, Scotland, September 2017, St Mary’s Church, also the launch of Make Peace Not War).
+In preparation, Macbeth (June 2018)

 Particular Skills Working with young people and enabling them to produce their best work; Integrated productions, acting, singing, dancing, design.